AhmadHammad21/Skin-Permeation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/afl-3-0-php/) file for details.
+This project is licensed under the MIT License.